adam-p/yesterday-i-learned/biology.md

 1. Many antidiarrheals work by slowing how fast stool moves through the stomach, giving it time to absorb the water inside.
 1. Otter poop is called [spraint](https://en.wikipedia.org/wiki/Spraint).
 Otters can identify each other by the smells.
 1. [Snails can inhale food.](https://imgur.com/9uPEZMJ) They also eat worms.
+1. (Soluble) fibres lower cholesterol via Le Chatelier's Principle: *When fiber interferes with absorption of bile in the intestines, the bile is excreted in the feces.
+To make up for this loss of bile, the liver makes more bile salts.
+The body uses cholesterol to make bile salts.
+So in order to obtain the cholesterol necessary to make more bile salts, the liver increases its production of LDL receptors.
+These receptors are responsible for pulling cholesterol out of LDL molecules in the bloodstream.
+Therefore, the more bile salts are made from the liver, the more LDL cholesterol is pulled from the blood.*

 [imgur 7]: https://i.imgur.com/779RwKL.jpg
 [wikipedia 101]: https://en.wikipedia.org/wiki/Anthurium